distbit0/articleSearchAndSync/README.md

 # Infolio (beta)

-Infolio uses AI to generate high-quality reading lists on specific topics from large collections of documents.
-It achieves this by tagging articles according to each tag's description, then constructing reading which are defined by specifying a set of tags.
+Infolio uses AI to generate high-quality reading lists on specific topics from a large collection of documents.
+It achieves this by tagging articles according to each tag's description, then constructing reading lists which are defined by specifying a set of tags.